 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

 Open: Main parking lot and picnic area, easy access to outdoor exhibits and self-guided trails from visitor center.
-Limited bathroom facilities in visitor center.
+Limited bathroom facilities in visitor center 7 days a week.
+The visitor center lobby and bookstore is open Wednesday through Sundays.
 Hornbek Homestead and Barksdale Picnic Area parking lots.
 All 14 miles of trails.

-Closed: Visitor Center exhibits/theater/bookstore, pit toilets near visitor center and at Hornbek Homestead and Barksdale Picnic area.
+Closed: Visitor Center exhibits and theater, pit toilets near visitor center and at Hornbek Homestead and Barksdale Picnic area.

 While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 While recreating practice Leave No Trace principles, and avoid crowding and high-risk outdoor activities.